 - Freeze for about an hour or refrigerate until cold.

-- Pour into the ice cream machine and churn per the manufacturer’s instructions.
+- Pour into the ice cream machine (this what I use) and churn per the manufacturer’s instructions.

 - Chop the coated nuts and set them aside.